amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 ## Using the Dapr .NET SDK

 Getting secrets using the Dapr .NET SDK is pretty straightforward.
-The DaprClient offers a method `GetSecretAsync` for retrieving secrets using the Secrets Management building block.
-In the following code-snippet, the connection-string for connecting to a Sql Server database is retrieved:
+The `DaprClient` class offers a method `GetSecretAsync` for retrieving secrets using the secrets management building block.
+In the following code snippet, the connection string for connecting to a SQL Server database is retrieved:

 ```csharp
 Dictionary<string, string> metadata = new Dictionary<string, string> { { "version_id", "3" } };